JONSASSE/432-2018/slides/class23/README.md

 ## Discussion of the Minute Paper after Class 22

-Thank you to the 38/41 who completed the Minute Paper.
+Thank you to the 38 of you who completed the Minute Paper.
 I really appreciate the feedback.

 ### Have you looked at Homework 6 in a meaningful way yet?